SashaKukurika/crm-backend/README.md

  - password = 'the password you entered'

 Then right mouse click on you database > SQL Scripts > Run SQL Scripts > 'choose dump file'

+Start your redis server with command in ubuntu - sudo service redis-server start
 ## Installation

 ```bash